arjobsen/swap-capslock-esc/README.md

 # Use AutoHotkey to swap the Caps Lock and Esc key
 _Why?_

 Because Escape is used every day, every hour or maybe even more.
 And you'll rarely use Caps Lock.
-Except for when you're a very angry person or a SQL developer.
+Unless you're a very angry person or a SQL developer.
 Your pinkie will thank you for putting the keys you use most closer together.

 _How?_